hut/panban/README.md

 # Panban

 A modular kanban tool with swappable front-ends and database interfaces.
+It allows you to view various kinds of structured data as a kanban board, with a consistent UI.
+Currently supported data formats are:

+- Markdown lists (read+write)
+- todo.txt (read+write)
+- GitHub issues (read only)

 This project is an early (albeit functional) prototype, not actively in development anymore.